richard-lee-bjss/flight-spa/README.md

     production code, so this etst style will be common.

 * FlightDetailsComponent
-    * THis component is routed from the main FlightComponent view, and calls the service to get the requried flight.
+    * This component is routed from the main FlightComponent view, and calls the service to get the requried flight.
     * So I've faked/stubbed the dependencies.
         * For the service dependency the fake returns dummy data.
         * For the router dependency I've set the stub to return the id of one of the dummy flights.